Illirgway/go-xfmt/README.md

 # Go xfmt package
-Almost drop-in replacement of std `fmt` package only for `string` args
+Almost drop-in replacement of std `fmt` package but only for `string` args

 # Overview
 This package is almost drop-in replacement for std `fmt` package fns `*print`, `*printf` and